 Trails: Permittees may exclude bike and pedestrian trails.
 Bike lanes for roadways are not included in this exclusion, unless attached to a roadway that qualifies under another exclusion in this section.

-Oil and Gas Exploration: Permittees may exclude facilities associated with oil and gas exploration, production, processing, or treatment operations, or transmission facilities, including activities necessary to prepare a site for drilling and for the movement and placement of drilling equipment, whether or not such field activities or operations may be considered to be an applicable construction activity.

-County Growth Areas: Permittees that are counties may exclude the following when they occur within a county growth areas:

-Construction activities on sites that began as part of a plan of development prior to July 1, 2019, which is the deadline in Part I.H to implement a construction sites program in the county growth areas.

-Agricultural facilities and structures on agricultural zoned lands (e.g., barn, stables).

-Residential development site or larger common plans of development for which associated construction activities results in a land disturbance of less than or equal to 10 acres and have a proposed density of less than 1,000 people per square mile.

-Commercial or industrial development site or larger common plans of development for which associated construction activities results in a land disturbance of less than or equal to10 acres.
+Stormwater Facilities: Permittees may exclude the installation or maintenance of stormwater facilities associated with flood control and water quality, including but not limited to, flood control ponds and post-construction control measures.

-Regulatory Mechanism: To the extent allowable under state or local law, implement a regulatory mechanism to meet the requirements in Part I.E.4.a.and Part I.E.4.c., including:
+Regulatory Mechanism: The permittee must implement a regulatory mechanism to meet the requirements in Part I.E.4.a.i through xi, including, but not limited to:

-Require control measures to be implemented for all applicable development sites.
+Require control measures to be implemented in accordance with Part I.B for applicable development sites.

-Enforce the conditions of the exclusions above, if applicable.

 Require the long-term operation and maintenance of control measures.

-Ensure that mechanisms are in place as necessary to meet this requirement for control measures used to meet the requirements of this permit by an applicable development site in the permit area that are located outside of the jurisdictional control of the permittee.
+Ensure that mechanisms are in place for control measures used to meet the requirements of this permit by an applicable development site in the jurisdictional boundary that are located outside of the implementation authority of the permittee.

-Implement sanctions against entities responsible for applicable development sites and for the long-term operation and maintenance of the control measures.
+Implement sanctions against entities responsible for installation and for the long-term operation and maintenance of the control measures.

-Regulatory Mechanism Exemptions: Procedures must be implemented to ensure that any exclusions, exemptions, waivers, and variances included in the regulatory mechanism are applied in a manner that complies with the terms and conditions of this permit. iv.
+Regulatory Mechanism Exemptions: The permit must implement procedures to ensure that any exclusions, exemptions, waivers, and variances included in the regulatory mechanism are applied in a manner that complies with the terms and conditions of this permit.

 Control Measure Requirements: The permittee’s requirements and oversight for applicable development sites must be implemented to address the selection, installation, implementation, and maintenance of control measures in accordance with requirements in Part I.B.
+The “base design standards” are listed below and are the minimum design standards for new development and redevelopment sites.
+All control measure must also be sized and designed for the drainage area of the control measure installed; as necessary to meet the post-construction requirements of the applicable development site.

-The “base design standard” is the minimum design standard for new development and redevelopment.
-The control measures for applicable development sites shall meet one of the following base design standards listed below:
+Any excluded area of the applicable development site must be documented.
+The control measures for applicable development sites shall meet one of the following design standards listed below.

-(A) WQCV Standard: The control measure(s) is designed to provide treatment and/or infiltration of the WQCV and:
+WQCV Standard: The control measure(s) is designed to provide treatment and/or infiltration of the WQCV and 100% of the applicable development site is captured

-100% of the applicable development site is captured, except the permittee may exclude up to 20 percent, not to exceed 1 acre, of the applicable development site area when the permittee has determined that it is not practicable to capture runoff from portions of the site that will not drain towards control measures.
-In addition, the permittee must also determine that the implementation of a separate control measure for that portion of the site is not practicable (e.g., driveway access that drains directly to street).
+If the permittee determines and documents that it is not practicable to capture runoff from portions of the site that will not drain towards control measures, then the permittee can exclude up to 20 percent, not to exceed 1 acre, of the applicable development site area.
+At a minimum, the permittee must document the following if excluding any parts of the applicable development site from treatment:

+Why capturing 100% of the applicable development site is not practicable.

+Why an additional control measure(s) to treat 100% of the applicable development site is not practicable (e.g., driveway access that drains directly to street).